salano/Analytic-Engineering/Reduce Fact Design/README.md

 metric_name - the name of the mertic being measured metric_array - the mertic value sorted by day.

-In this design if no purchase were done on a given day for a customer, we store 0 as the day value.
+In this design if no purchases were done on a given day for a customer, we store 0 as the day value.

 For this exercise we populated the array_metrics table with one month of data and we measure the number of orders placed as the metrics.
 ![Alt text](rf.png)